ajaylanki602/roman-numeral-conversion/Readme.md

 ### Query value is blank/empty

-The server will return a 400 ( BAD_REQUEST ) status code along with a json object**:
+The server will return a 400 ( BAD_REQUEST ) status code along with a json object:

 	{
 	  "timestamp": "2022-01-18T00:05:54.8311507",